sapphyrus/AlexFlipnote_Discord_Theme_BetterDiscord/README.md

 # About the BetterDiscord version
 This is just a simple theme file that uses [AlexFlipnote's auto updater](https://github.com/AlexFlipnote/Discord_Theme/blob/master/autotheme.css) to always load the newest version of his theme, made to be compatible with BetterDiscord<br>

+**Installation:**<br>
+- Make sure you've installed BetterDiscord or a fork of it (I suggest [BandagedBD](https://rauenzi.github.io/BetterDiscordApp/))
+- Download [alexflipnote.theme.css](alexflipnote.theme.css) and put it into %AppData%\BetterDiscord\themes

+### This is an inofficial and completely unsupported version, don't expect any support.
 *Full credits for this theme go to AlexFlipnote and CyberRonin, I didn't make this, just made it work with BetterDiscord*
-### This is an inofficial and completely unsupported version, don't expect any support.

 # Screenshots
 ![Preview 1](https://i.alexflipnote.xyz/12cded.png)